Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: SPH as a Lagrangian Quadrature of Explicit LES

 As explained in the last section, the governing equations of LES can generally be derived by coarse-graining of Lagrangian fluid elements using the Hardy theory from NEMD.
 This explains the conceptual similarity of LES and SPH, which becomes also evident from FIG. \ref{fig:01_HardyLES}, being a reminder of how SPH is often vividly introduced, e.g. in the work of Price \cite{Price_2012}.

 The objective of this section is to argue that SPH should be generally viewed as a Lagrangian quadrature technique for the governing equations of explicit LES.
-This general fluid dynamic framework includes the kernel concept from the beginning.
+This general fluid dynamic framework includes the kernel concept from the beginning and requires identical to SPH a joint limit for formal convergence \cite{Zhu_2015}, in which the ratio of filter width to grid spacing $\Delta/\Delta l \to \infty$ and $\Delta \to 0$ \cite{Radhakrishnan_2012}.
 In the following, we will present the resulting SPH model and discuss the implications of the explicit LES perspective.